zzzprojects/learn-orm/tutorials/dapper-rainbow/read-data.md

 }
 ```

-Now we need to add tables for both `Author` and `Book` classes in our database class as shown below.
+Now we need to add tables for both `Author` and `Book` classes in our database class, as shown below.

 ```csharp
 class RainbowDatabase : Database<RainbowDatabase>